 The accompanying unaudited consolidated condensed financial statements have been prepared in accordance with the requirements of Form 10-Q and therefore do not include all information and footnotes necessary for a fair presentation of financial position, results of operations, and cash flows in conformity with generally accepted accounting principles.
 In the opinion of management, the financial statements reflect all adjustments that are necessary for a fair statement of the results for the periods shown.
 The preparation of financial statements in conformity with generally accepted accounting principles requires management to make estimates and assumptions that affect the reported amounts of assets, liabilities, revenues, expenses and related disclosures at the date of the financial statements and during the reporting period.
 Actual results could differ from those estimates.

-As presented herein, sales include sales of the Company's life-sciences products and service revenues from PCS Health Systems, Inc. (PCS) and Integrated Medical Systems, Inc.
+As presented herein, sales include sales of the Company's life-sciences products and service revenue from the Company's health-care management operations, primarily PCS Health Systems, Inc. (PCS).